majorimi/blazor-components/.github/docs/Inputs.md

 - **`MaxLengthInputTextArea`**: extends `InputTextArea` Blazor provided component (it supports form validation and `@bind-Value=`) and sets `maxlength` property with notification onChange.
 - **`MarkdownEditor`**: Markdown source editor with a customizable sectioned toolbar and a live HTML preview (Edit / Split / Preview views).
 - **`RichTextEditor`**: Word-like WYSIWYG editor that applies formatting inline on a `contenteditable` surface while keeping the bound value as Markdown, so it round-trips cleanly with `MarkdownEditor`.
+- **`PasswordInput`**: secret text input with a customizable mask character (dot, star, bullet, etc.), a customizable layout and a reveal (eye) button that shows or hides the entered value.

 ## `MaxLengthInput` and `MaxLengthInputText` components